 Snodeck and SnoFire: Winter fun can make you hungry.
 There is a cable car called Snodeck where you can get hot dogs or snacks, or roast a marshmallow at the SnoFire.
 Smore kits are $5 (fixings for 3 smores), marshmallows for $3 (about 10) and hot chocolate for $3 or $4 for the deluxe version with whipped cream.

-Bonus: Not only does a Snow Mountain ticket allow you to experience lots of outdoor fun, the ticket is also good for the Summit Skyride, Journey to the Center of the Earth 4D Theater and Memorial Hall Museum.
+Bonus: Not only does a Snow Mountain ticket allow you to experience lots of outdoor fun, the ticket is also good for the Stone Mountain Christmas (through Jan.
+3), Summit Skyride, Ice Age – A Mammoth Christmas in 4D Theater and Memorial Hall Museum.
 All great places to get out of the cold or take a break from the snow.